DopamineDriven/react-redux-course-app/README.md

     - no need to mock any dependencies or simulate API calls -> Why?
         - any new incoming data comes in as an action
 - Simply call reducer with a state and an action and assert that its output is what's expected
-    - Given this input, Assert this output.
+    - Given this input, Assert this output

+### Testing the Redux Store
+- Write an automated integration test
+- Goal
+    - ensure actions, store, and reducers all working together as expected
+- tests a large surface area with a small amount of code without being brittle in the process